pedrorneves/flight_controllers_tracking_ILS/README.md

 # flight_controllers_tracking_ILS

-Developed by: Pedro Neves and Pedro Timóteo.
+Developed by: Pedro Neves and Pedro Timóteo (BSc Flight Control course project).

 I co-developed automatic flight controllers for a Gulfstream V aircraft which follow reference airspeed and ascent speed values and which land the airplane using Instrument Landing System (ILS).